LLNL/zfp/docs/source/issues.rst

 Sometimes the underlying dimensions are not even known, and only the total number of floating-point values is known.
-For example, suppose we only knew that the data set contained *n* = *count* * 3 values.
+For example, suppose we only knew that the data set contained *n* = *count* |times| 3 values.
 One might be tempted to compress this using |zfp|'s 1-dimensional compressor, but once again this would not work well.
 Such abuse of |zfp| is much akin to trying to compress an image using an audio compressor like mp3, or like compressing an *n*-sample piece of music as an *n*-by-one sized image using an image compressor like JPEG.
 The results would likely not be very good.

 Some data sets are logically structured but geometrically irregular.
 Examples include fields stored on Lagrangian meshes that have been warped, or on